dymmond/edgy/docs/models.md

 If you only want a special deletion when called directly on a model instance, then overload `async def delete(skip_post_delete_hooks=False)`.

-If you prefer having also delete signals for virtual cascade deletions and model based deletions you set the class variable: `__deletion_with_signals__ = True`.
+If you want having also delete signals for virtual cascade deletions and model based deletions you set the variable `__deletion_with_signals__` to `True` before calling the internal `raw_delete`.
+You can also set it as a classvariable.

 ##### Copying a model to a new registry